coleifer/huey/docs/api.rst

             huey = RedisHuey()

-            @huey.periodic_task(crontab(minute='*/5'))
+            @huey.periodic_task(crontab(minute='0', hour='*/3'))
-            def every_five_minutes():
+            def update_feeds():
-                # this function gets executed every 5 minutes by the consumer
-                print("It's been five minutes")
+                for feed in my_list_of_feeds:
+                    fetch_feed_data(feed)

         .. note::
             Because functions decorated with ``periodic_task`` are meant to be executed at intervals in isolation, they should not take any required parameters nor should they be expected to return a meaningful value.
-            This is the same regardless of whether or not you are using a result store.

-        :param validate_datetime: a callable which takes a ``datetime`` and returns a boolean whether the decorated function should execute at that time or not
-        :returns: A callable :py:class:`TaskWrapper` instance.
-        :rtype: :py:class:`PeriodicQueueTask`

         Like :py:meth:`~Huey.task`, the periodic task decorator adds helpers to the decorated function.
-These helpers allow you to "revoke" and "restore" the periodic task, effectively enabling you to pause it or prevent its execution.
+These helpers allow you to :py:meth:`~TaskWrapper.revoke` and :py:meth:`~TaskWrapper.restore` the
+        periodic task, enabling you to pause it or prevent its execution.
 For more information, see :py:class:`TaskWrapper`.

         .. note::
             The result (return value) of a periodic task is not stored in the